GodGMN/RecallMirror/README.md

 No one asked but I'm curious about how do others set their version number.
 For me it's simple: the first number is reserved for big updates.
 Will probably stay in 1 forever.
 The second number is the actual update version, whenever I add something new, it will grow by one.
 The third and last number grows by one everytime I fix something like a bug or I update a description.
 Goes back to zero with new "second number" updates.

 What does this mean to you?
 Probably nothing, but if you are in version, let's say 1.4.2 and latest is 1.4.4 I have probably fixed some descriptions or bugs.
-If it's 1.5.0 you're probably missing out a new item or functionality.
+If latest is for example 1.5.0, you're probably missing out a new item or functionality.